top of page

 Social and Emotional Learning (SEL) is an important area of our curriculum, during which students receive explicit teaching around self-awareness, self-management, social awareness, relationship skills, and responsible decision-making.
 In planning our SEL lessons, we draw on the Personal and Social Capability of the Victorian Curriculum and the Respectful Relationships program, in order to embed a culture of respect and equality across the school community.

-Peaceful Kids
+Peaceful Classrooms

 Mindfulness and positive psychology underpin our approach to social and emotional wellbeing also, with all our staff trained in Peaceful Classrooms.
 Regular Circle Time sessions are planned according to student needs, providing opportunities for students to collaborate on topical issues in their peer group.

-Restorative Practice
+Restorative Practices

 Making mistakes is part of growing up.
 Such mistakes provide key teaching moments, from which students can learn and grow.
 Restorative Practices are inspired by a philosophy which aims to repair harm done to relationships and people.
 It is a learning-centred approach that assists young people in becoming aware of the impact of their behaviour on others.
 Restorative questions aim to promote a number of key skills: active listening, facilitating dialogue and problem-solving, expressing emotion, taking ownership of problems, and accepting natural consequences for actions.